-The second type of screens you can opt for is tripod-based screens.
+The second type of screen you can opt for is tripod-based screens.
 These can be much more inexpensive and easy to install.
 However, it is worth noticing that they can not be set up on uneven surfaces or in windy conditions.

 Indeed, the tripod might not be stable enough to withstand the screen’s weight in conditions that are any less than ideal.
 However, one of the unique features of tripod-based screens is that they can be moved to any side of your garden as you prefer.

-Therefore, you can easily move the screen in a shaded or protected area and continue enjoying the film regardless of weather conditions.
+Therefore, you can easily move the screen to a shaded or protected area and continue enjoying the film regardless of weather conditions.
 In some specific cases, you might even decide to place the projector and screen indoors.
 If it has started to rain or the sun is too bright, this solution can allow you to see the end of your film without issues.